gtatters/ThermalImagingWorkshop/Readme.md

 -   To participate in this workshop, you will need access to a laptop (preferreably PC, but there may be Mac software available) with functioning software solution for examining FLIR radiometricimage files.

-- A 30 day trial of FLIR Research Studio is the best option:
+- A 30 day trial of FLIR Research Studio may be the best option:

 ![FLIR Research Studio Download from Teledyne Flir Website](img/FLIR_Research_Studio_Download.png)